ShanaryS/real-estate-calculator-bot/README.md

 #### All the files that you should interact with to use the program is in the main directory.
 Either prefixed with run_* or values.py for editing constants.

-* Add a property or search critria to track:
+* Add a property or search criteria to track:
 ```bash
 python run_property_tracker
 ```